BorisTheBrave/sylves/docs/articles/grids/index.md

 ## Substitution Tiling Grids

 [Substitution tiling grids](substitutiontilinggrid.md) use recursive subdivision to fill the space with tiles.
-They are well known as a way of creating aperiod grids
+They are well known as a way of creating [aperiodic tilings](https://en.wikipedia.org/wiki/Aperiodic_tiling).

 [!include[](_substitution_table.md)]